reapp/new-site/source/_posts/Welcome-to-Reapp.md

 shortly.
 We have some great [example](https://github.com/reapp/hacker-news-app) [apps](https://github.com/reapp/kitchen-sink) you can look at for inspiration in structuring your apps.

-Finally, we have some big client using Reapp, that will launch their apps in less time than ever before.
+Finally, we have some big news on companies using Reapp coming soon.

-So keep posted here, exciting times are ahead.
+Subscribe to our feed to keep posted, exciting times are ahead.